 Our programme spans 4 years and includes Masters level training for graduates from both materials and non-materials undergraduate disciplines, and an integrated PG Diploma in Personal and Professional Skills.
 Working alongside a diverse set of committed industrial partners including Airbus, Rolls Royce, Volkswagen, British Steel, DSTL and many small companies, you will participate in exciting and impactful projects.

 We are keen to recruit students from all STEM disciplines with an aptitude for computational thinking and practical engineering interest.
 Our minimum entry requirement is a 2.1 undergraduate degree.
 For non-native English language candidates, we ask for an IELTS average score of 7.5 with no less than 7.0 in any element.

-Our academic collaboration between the Universities of Sheffield and Manchester and IForm Advanced Manufacturing Research Centre in Dublin provides world-class training and research for our students, and a great social experience.
+Our academic collaboration between the Universities of Sheffield and Manchester and the IForm Advanced Manufacturing Research Centre in Dublin, providing world-class training and research for our students, and a great social experience.

-Applications for the 2019 cohort (starting September 2019) should be made to an PhD or EngD project advertised on our CDT website or FindaPhD.com, and are allocated on a first-come-first-served basis.
-For an informal discussion about your application, please attend an Open Day at Sheffield or Manchester (dates advertised on our website), or contact the UK Centre Manager, Sharon Brown on +44(0)114 222 5478 or [email protected], or contact the IForm CDT Director, Professor Dermot Brabazon at [email protected].
+Applications for the 2020 cohort (starting September 2020) should be made to an PhD or EngD project advertised on our CDT website or FindaPhD.com.
+Please note the advertised closing date to applications will vary with each project For an informal discussion about your application, please attend an Open Day (dates advertised on our website), or contact the UK Centre Manager, Sharon Brown on +44(0)114 222 5478 or [email protected], or contact the IForm Centre Manager, Joan Kelly at [email protected]